 Before committing to purchasing a property off-plan, don’t forget to first do your research and ensure you can afford it.
 To help you begin, here are a few recommended questions to ask when buying off-plan:

 1. Can I see the developer’s previous work?

 Before committing to the purchase, it’s important to know what the developer’s reputation is like.
-It’s recommended you first visit their previous developments and take a look at some of the online reviews from homeowners.
-See if the previous homes they built match up with the images in the brochures, then you can trust your property will be completed to the designs and plans initially shown.
+It’s recommended you first visit their previous developments and take a look at some of the online reviews from previous homeowners.
+If the homes they built matches up with the images in the brochures, then you can trust your property will be completed to the designs and plans initially shown.

 2. What will happen if the value of the property falls after exchange?